douernesto/ppro-kind/README.md

 Pipeline exampample that executes the following steps using Github Workflows and community runners and actions:

+## To execute
+1. Go to the project Actiona and trigger a manual Workflow Dispatch

+## How it works

 1. Checkout code
 1. Create a Kind Cluster using GH Action
 1. Install Kubectl using GH Action